acham/spacefish/README.md

 Building
 --------

-1. select one bucket allocation algorithm listed above in the Makefile
+1. Select one bucket allocation algorithm listed above in the Makefile

 2. `make`